Malaysia's Najib packs new cabinet with conservatives

 “DISLOYALTY”

-Conservatives have blamed ethnic polarization and Chinese “disloyalty” for the election result while reformists have urged Najib to expand steps to make UMNO more inclusive beyond its base of poor, rural Malays.
+Conservatives have blamed ethnic polarisation and Chinese “disloyalty” for the election result while reformists have urged Najib to expand steps to make UMNO more inclusive beyond its base of poor, rural Malays.

 Malaysia’s former and longest-serving prime minister, Mahathir Mohamad, a powerful figure in UMNO, was quoted by local media as saying “ungrateful Chinese” and “greedy Malays” were to blame for the result.